carpentries/carpentries.org/content/support/membership/_index.md

 ## Partnership Levels

-Our Partnership program is maximally flexible to enable you to build the service package that works best for your team.
+Our Partnership program is flexible to enable you to build the service package that works best for your team.
 We offer four Partnership levels and encourage you to contact us to discuss more customisation options.
 Annual Partnership fees are as listed below for high-income economies.
 Institutions located in upper-middle, lower-middle, and low-income economies are eligible for 25%, 50%, or 75% reduced pricing, respectively.